-What Can a Handyman Do in Clarks Summit, Pennsylvania?
+What Can a Handyman Do Without a License in Clarks Summit, Pennsylvania?

 In Pennsylvania, most “handyman/home improvement” work on residential property is regulated at the state level through the Home Improvement Consumer Protection Act (HICPA): if you do home improvement work over $500 (labor + materials) you generally must register as a Home Improvement Contractor (HIC).
 Pennsylvania does not issue a single statewide “general contractor license,” but certain trades (especially electrical/plumbing/HVAC) are typically licensed and permitted at the municipal level; always check the local code office before starting work in Clarks Summit (Lackawanna County).